lakaschus/grokking/README.md

 ## TODOS

 - Track sum of gradients -> Check
-- Hyperparameter Tuning to demonstrate when Grokking occurs and when not
+- Hyperparameter Tuning to demonstrate when Grokking occurs and when not -> Check
 - Out of distribution validation -> Check
-- Optimizer benchmark!
-Maybe it only works with specific ones
-- Come up with explanation why grokking works -> Study optimizer first!
 - With sequence tasks it seems that validation more closely follows training acc.
 Think about why that's the case and what's different to one-token classification.
 - Mirror binary data.
 Reasoning: A model cannot compute step by step, if it has to predict the largest token first.
 Example: 19 + 12 = 31.
 So the model needs to predict "3" first before it can predict "1".
 That means it cannot use an addition rule with carry over method. -> CHECK
 - TruncNET: Truncate weak nodes in an overfitted model step by step in order to force the model to minimize complexity and model size.